conleos/AusbildungsnachweiseOnline/README.md

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+## MySQL Database
+This application requires a running MySQL Database instance on your lcoalhost
+- Port: 3306
+- Username: root
+- Password: 1234

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,